fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 This week is about EVALUATING dietary advice and dietary CRITIQUE.
 As you know from the course SLOs, the course is all about learning to think critically about dietary advice, using history to gain a broad perspective on it.
 So now we turn our attention from evaluating the rhetoric of dietary advice to evaluting the rhetoric of dietary critique.

-M and W are our LAST DAILY READING REFLECTIONS!
+This week brings our last LAST DAILY READING REFLECTIONS (and we're doing a full 3 to celebrate)!
+No weekyl reflection  (still a daily one due on Friday, though).
 There are a few more weekly ones, though, as we try to wrap up everything from the course.

 ### Mon 11/09
 - Michael Specter, [Against the Grain](https://www.newyorker.com/magazine/2014/11/03/grain) (_New Yorker_, October 27, 2014).